 On June 8, 1893 an advertisement appeared in The Evening World.
 “Wanted, a good girl for general housework; must be willing and obliging.”
 Whether the family found their “good girl” or not; they would soon be moving.
 In 1894 the Real Estate Record & Builders’ Guide noted that Christopher Fine had sold the house to “Mandelbaum & Lewine, on private terms.”

-The sale apparently fell through and on January 11, 1895 The New York Times reported that Fine sold the house to David Bonner, a wealthy judge and racing horse owner.
-If he lived in the house at all, by the turn of the century it appears it was being operated as a boarding house.
+The sale apparently fell through and on January 11, 1895 The New York Times reported that Fine sold the house to David Bonner.
+Somewhat astonishingly, Bonner's wife, who had died a year earlier, was Catherine McCunn, the daughter of Judge McCunn's half-brother, Mark.
+It had been Catherine and her sister, Elizabeth, who had retained Christopher Fine to break their uncle's will.
+If Bonner lived in the house at all, by the turn of the century it appears it was being operated as a boarding house.

 The building was sold in 1915 and once again became a private home.
 John A. Sheeran, a real estate broker, had run as Republic candidate for assemblyman in 1900 and had been Adjutant in the 69th Regiment Camp No. 93.
 By the 1930s it was home to Mary Isabel Malmar and her son Girard.
 Mary’s husband, John Jay Malmar who had been an executive with the Corn Exchange Bank had died in 1911.
 She died in the in house at the age of 73 on October 4, 1938.